Charles B. Rangel Graduate Fellowship Program Overview

 Rangel Fellows are committed to serving their country and promoting positive change globally.
 Individuals who have successfully completed the Rangel Program are now making a difference in countries throughout the world, including Colombia, Mexico, Panama, Venezuela, South Africa, Nigeria, Angola, China, Korea, Bangladesh, Spain and Ireland.

-FELLOWSHIPS FOR GRADUATE STUDIES In 2023, the Rangel Program plans to award 45 fellowships of up to $42,000 annually for a two year period for tuition, room, board, books, and mandatory fees for completion of a two-year master’s degree.
+FELLOWSHIPS FOR GRADUATE STUDIES Each year, the Rangel Program plans to award 45 fellowships of up to $42,000 annually for a two year period for tuition, room, board, books, and mandatory fees for completion of a two-year master’s degree.
 This includes up to $24,000 per year for tuition and mandatory fees and an academic year stipend of $18,000.
 At the conclusion of two years of study, the Rangel Fellow is expected to have obtained a degree in international affairs or another area of relevance to the work of the Foreign Service (curriculum below) at a graduate school approved by the Rangel Program.
 Awardees are expected to maintain a cumulative GPA of at least 3.2 throughout their period of study.

 ORIENTATION New Rangel Fellows will participate in an orientation at Howard University in mid-May, shortly after their selection.
 The purposes of this orientation are to familiarize the Fellows with all aspects of the fellowship and to enhance their understanding of, and skills for, Foreign Service careers.